 That’s what it’s going to take.

 And superfoods?
-Yeah.
+Nope.
 The only thing superfoods are doing is adding to the never-ending list of things that distract people from the super lifestyle they should be focusing on.

 Don’t be one of those people.